floringavrila/serialtools/README.md

 This application was initially developed for logging data sent from Arduino.

-It is a Swing application having its backend based on [jSerialComm] (https://github.com/Fazecast/jSerialComm)
+It is a Swing application having its backend based on [jSerialComm](https://github.com/Fazecast/jSerialComm).

 ## Usage